Frobenius Non-Stability of Nilpotent Groups: Introduction

+The proof is at the end of Section~4 of the paper.
+The fact that being virtually cyclic is sufficient follows from a result in~\cite{nonaproximable}, see Lemma~\ref{vfree} for an explanation.

+For the torsion-free case at $p=\infty$ our result follows from a more general result of Dadarlat in~\cite{obs}.
+Combining this with an argument due to Bader, Lubotzky, Sauer, and Weinberger in~\cite{lattice} one can deduce our result in the $p=\infty$ case with torsion as well.
+See the proof of Theorem~\ref{main3} for more details.

+Our result, applied to the $p=2$ case, is the last of four commonly studied ``stability properties'' to be determined for finitely generated nilpotent groups.
+One such notion is {\em permutation stability}.
+Permutation stability is defined similarly to $p$-stability, but the unitary group is replaced with $S_n$, the symmetric group on $[n]=\{1,\ldots,n\}$, and the norm metric is replaced with the normalized Hamming distance, $d_n(\sigma,\tau)=\frac1n|\{x\in[n]|\sigma(x)\ne\tau(x)\}|$.
+In~\cite{permutation}, Becker, Lubotzky, and Thom show that virtually polycyclic groups, and hence finitely generated nilpotent groups are permutation stable.

-This is in contrast to a recent result due to Levit and Vigdorovich \cite{LVhilbertshmidt} and independently to Echkhardt and Shulman \cite{EShilbertshmidt} showing that these groups are stable in the normalized Hilbert-Schmidt norm, defined by $||M||_{\mbox{HS}}=\sqrt{\tr(M^*M)}=||M||_2/\sqrt{N}$ where $\tr$ denotes the normalized trace and $N$ is the number of columns in $M$.
+Another notion of stability is {\em Hilbert-Schmidt stability} defined similarly to $p$-stability, but the norm used is the normalized Hilbert-Schmidt norm, $||M||_{\mbox{HS}}=\sqrt{\tr(M^*M)}=||M||_2/\sqrt{k}$ where $\tr$ denotes the normalized trace and $k$ is the number of columns in $M$.
+It has recently been shown by Levit and Vigdorovich \cite{LVhilbertshmidt} and independently by Eckhardt and Shulman \cite{EShilbertshmidt} that finitely generated nilpotent groups groups are Hilbert-Schmidt stable.
+Indeed the result of Levit and Vigdorovich shows Hilbert-Shmidt stability for finitely generated virtually nilpotent groups.

+To summarize it is now known whether or not finitely generated nilpotent groups are stable in all four of the most studied ways; they are all permutation stable~\cite{permutation} and Hilbert-Schmidt stable \cite{LVhilbertshmidt}\cite{EShilbertshmidt}, while virtually cyclic groups are the only such groups to be matricially stable~\cite{obs} or Frobenius stable~(Theorem~\ref{main3}).

-In \cite{voiculescuM} Voiculescu shows that $\Z^2$ is not stable in the operator norm by constructing an explicit sequence of pairs of unitaries that commute asymptotically in the operator norm, but remain far, in the operator norm, from pairs of unitaries that commute.
-By the well-known bounds $||M||\le||M||_2\le\sqrt{N}||M||$, where $||\cdot||$ is the operator norm, this sequence also happens to show $\Z^2$ is not Frobenius stable.
+In \cite{voiculescuM} Voiculescu showed that $\Z^2$ is not matricially stable (though the terminology had not yet been invented) by constructing an explicit sequence of pairs of unitaries that commute asymptotically in the operator norm, but remain far, in the operator norm, from pairs of unitaries that commute.
+By the well-known bounds $||M||\le||M||_p\le k^{1/p}||M||$, where $||\cdot||$ is the operator norm, this sequence also happens to show $\Z^2$ is not $p$-stable, for $p>1$.
 In \cite{stab} Eilers, Shulman, and S\o rensen, give explicit the operator norm asymptotic representations that are not perturbable, in the operator norm, to genuine representations for non-cyclic torsion-free finitely generated 2-step nilpotent groups.
-While they do not explicitly mention the Frobenius norm their example can easily be seen to be a Frobenius asymptotic representation, and thus proves that these groups are not Frobenius stable for the same reason.
+While they do not explicitly mention the Frobenius norm or other $p$-norms, their example can easily be seen to be a $p$-asymptotic representation, for $1<p\le\infty$, and thus proves that these groups are not $p$-stable for the same reason.